focus-editor/focus/LOG.md

 ===========================

+- BUG: moving lines to the last line broke again

 - Implement config options
     + When parsing project dirs, replace path separators with /
     + Report errors on wrong configs (write the usage code first)